cucumber-test/cucumber-test/README.md

 #### Selenium-standalone known problem
 `ERROR: Unable to create new service ... driver.version: unknown` need to down-grade selenium-standalone to `~6.15.0`

-#### Safari (technology preview) known problem
+#### Safari known problem
-[Safari Technology Preview](https://developer.apple.com/safari/technology-preview/) is the best way to get the latest update of the webdriver included in Safari.
+[Safari Technology Preview](https://developer.apple.com/safari/technology-preview/) to get the latest update of the webdriver included in Safari.

-`You must enable the "Allow Remote Automation"`, you need to launch Safari and go to the menu "Develop > Allow Remote Automation" & make sure that it is checked.
+`Enable "Allow Remote Automation"`, go to menu "Develop > Allow Remote Automation" & make sure it is checked.

 `Hang or Error(from selenium-standalone): safaridriver could not launch because it is not configured correctly`, need to open a terminal console and manually configure as a super user: "sudo safaridriver --enable".